junglok/tem-docs/docs/account/otp.md

 # OTP (One-Time-Password)

 ## Two-factor Authentication(2FA) with OTP Guide
-We have introduced a Two-Factor Authentication (2FA) using One-Time-Password (OTP) to enhance the security environment.
+We've introduced Two-Factor Authentication (2FA) using One-Time-Password (OTP) to strengthen security.
-Please follow the GSDC OTP guide (written in both Korean and English) through the link below to enable it on your TEM account or sub-IDs.
-You are strongly recommended to do so as soon as possible because once all TEM user accounts are OTP enabled, then we plan to suspend the policy requiring source IPs.
+Follow the GSDC OTP guide below (available in Korean and English) to enable it on your TEM account or sub-IDs.
+We strongly recommend doing this as soon as possible, since once all TEM user accounts have OTP enabled, we plan to lift the source IP restriction policy.

 !!! note "GSDC OTP (One-Time-Password) Setup Guide"